AnaisAguiar1/Eutech/task_2/README.md

 ![](img/28.gif)

-Now that we have the firewall active and working we can start crating rules on it.
+Now that we have the firewall active and working we can start create rules on it.

 ## **Creation of firewall rules.**
 <br>